Incoming professors swell UMMC’s faculty ranks

 Dr. Jason Edward Tullis, a former neurosurgery resident at UMMC, has joined the Medical Center faculty as an associate professor of neurosurgery.

-After receiving the B.A. in English from Santa Clara University, California, in 1993, Tullis earned the M.D. at the Creighton University School of Medicine, Omaha, Nebraska, in 2000.
-He had an internship from 2000-01 and residency training in neurosurgery from 2001-06 at UMMC.
+After receiving the B.A. in English from Santa Clara University in California in 1993, Tullis earned his M.D. at the Creighton University School of Medicine in Omaha, Nebraska, in 2000.
+He completed an internship from 2000-01 and residency training in neurosurgery from 2001-06 at UMMC.

-Tullis entered private practice in 2006 with Neurosurgery Arkansas, Little Rock.
-Five years later, he joined OrthoArkansas, P.A., Little Rock, for whom he has worked for three-and-a-half years.
+Tullis entered private practice in 2006 with Neurosurgery Arkansas in Little Rock.
+Five years later, he joined OrthoArkansas, P.A., in Little Rock, where he worked for three-and-a-half years.

 An active member of the American Association of Neurological Surgeons and the Congress of Neurological Surgeons, Tullis has authored or coauthored four articles in peer-reviewed professional publications.